Khes: Patterns

 Most khes were made of cotton, but there were also some varieties of cotton and silk.
 Khes varieties were distinguished by different weave patterns and origins.
 Primarily, Khes were plain or with geometrical designs, including check pattern (charkhana, chequered) and diamond patterns.
 The frequency of the checkered style has led to khes sometimes being referred to as a type of tartan cloth (a term more often reserved for Scottish textiles).
 Dabba khes is a pattern with squares formed using dyed yarns.
 Khes from Rampur State was famous for its superior-quality cotton and unique, interwoven patterns, often with gold thread and borders in various coloured yarns.
 Khes patpatti had white and red check patterns, while khes tukridaar was the name for white and blue checks.
 Khesbaf weaving was the term for forming diagonal patterns.

 Production

 India

 Production in India takes place in the Malwa, a region in southern Indian Punjab.
-Other places in India include Rampur, Uttar Pradesh.
+Other places in India include Panipat, Haryana and Rampur, Uttar Pradesh.